collective/sc.social.like/README.rst

 If you later migrate your site to HTTPS just change the value of the canonical domain (e.g. ``https://www.example.org``).
 All content created before the change will still reflect the old schema in their canonical url as expected.

+The package also includes a helper view to populate content created before release 2.10.
+You can access this view by pointing your browser at ``/@@canonical-url-updater``.

 Privacy and cookies
 ^^^^^^^^^^^^^^^^^^^